Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Invariant Measures and Ergodicity

 Now we establish the uniqueness of invariant measure for the system (\ref{32}).
-Similar results for 2D stochastic Navier-Stokes equations is established in \cite{ADe} and for the stochastic 2D Oldroyd models is obtained in \cite{MTM6}.
-The following result provide the exponential stability results for the system \eqref{32}.
+Similar results for 2D stochastic NSE is established in \cite{ADe} and for stochastic 2D Oldroyd models are obtained in \cite{MTM6}.
+The following result provides the exponential stability results for the system \eqref{32}.